Quaker Education: What’s Different about a Friends School?

 Want to explore a Quaker School yourself?

 We invite you to challenge your mind and nourish your spirit.
-Friends schools offer preparation for the whole of life: intellectual exploration, spiritual growth, social responsibility.
-Westtown School, the oldest co-educational Quaker boarding school in the country, has been providing a spirited Quaker education since 1799.
+Friends schools offer preparation for life: intellectual exploration, spiritual growth, and social responsibility.
+Westtown School, the oldest co-educational Quaker boarding school in the country, has provided a spirited Quaker education since 1799.
 We continue to provide a rich and varied curriculum embedded in and informed by Quaker principles in the 21st century.
 We invite students to participate in essential education: thoughtful, thorough preparation for college; the discovery and use of individual voice and gifts; an active and informed sense of social responsibility; exploration of the Spirit and the experience of living and learning in a diverse community of equals – everything that matters most.
 Visit our website at www.westtown.edu to learn more.

 Questions?
-Contact us on Facebook. @boardingschoolreview
+Contact us on Facebook and Instagram. @boardingschoolreview

 comments powered by Disqus